arbal/awesome-stars/README.md

 ## JavaScript

+- [IBM/node-red-tensorflowjs](https://github.com/IBM/node-red-tensorflowjs) - Node-RED node with a TensorFlow.js Object Detection model
+- [lovasoa/whitebophir](https://github.com/lovasoa/whitebophir) - Online collaborative Whiteboard that is simple, free, easy to use and  to deploy
 - [adonisjs/drive](https://github.com/adonisjs/drive) - Filesystem provider built on top of node-flydrive
 - [project-rainstorm/rainstorm](https://github.com/project-rainstorm/rainstorm) - The easiest way to own your cloud.
 Your data.
 Your cloud.
 Rainstorm.
 - [wekan/wekan](https://github.com/wekan/wekan) - The Open Source kanban (built with Meteor).
 Keep variable/table/field names camelCase.
 For translations, only add Pull Request changes to wekan/i18n/en.i18n.json , other translations are done at https://transifex.com/wekan/wekan only.